shaonl/shaonweb2/content/home/projects.md

   # Default filter index (e.g. 0 corresponds to the first `filter_button` instance below).
   filter_default: 0

-  # Filter toolbar (optional).
-  # Add or remove as many filters (`filter_button` instances) as you like.
-  # To show all items, set `tag` to "*".
-  # To filter by a specific tag, set `tag` to an existing tag name.
-  # To remove the toolbar, delete the entire `filter_button` block.
-  filter_button:
-  - name: All
-    tag: '*'
-  - name: Methodology
-    tag: Deep Learning
-  - name: Sexual & Reproductive Health
-    tag: Demo
-  - name: Implementation Science
-    tag: impsci

 design:
   # Choose how many columns the section has.
 Valid values: '1' or '2'.